 - ESO 1.
-You will appreciate the nature and importance of science, and of teaching science to Pre K-4 learners. - ESO 2.
-You will understand the concepts and processes of earth, life, and physical science in Pre K-4 curricula. - ESO 3.
+You will appreciate the nature and importance of science, and of teaching science to middle level learners. - ESO 2.
+You will understand the concepts and processes of earth, life, and physical science in middle level curricula. - ESO 3.
 You will demonstrate planning science lessons, including effective teaching methods, selection of appropriate resources/materials/technology, and assessments that address state and national standards. - ESO 4.
 You will demonstrate teaching strategies that promote students' scientific inquiry, active involvement, and higher order thinking. - ESO 5.
 You will understand PA Science Standards - ESO 6.
 You will understand the National Science Education Standards (by the National Committee on Science Education Standards and the National Research Council). - ESO 7.
-You will understand strategies appropriate for differentiating instruction for Pre K-4 learners. - ESO 8.
+You will understand strategies appropriate for differentiating instruction for middle level learners. - ESO 8.
 You will demonstrate integrating literacy, mathematics, social studies, art, and music within science lessons. - ESO 9.
 You will understand the nature and importance of environmental and ecological issues. - ESO 10.
 You will demonstrate class management and appropriate safety practices.